Last Updated on

 Winter Solstice is also a wonderful day for celebration, for gratitude, and for pausing on the treadmill, to honor all that we are, and all that we have in the spaces we inhabit right now.

-1 – Honor the dark
+1. Honor the dark

-2 – Have a solstice fire
+2. Light a solstice fire

 When the fire dies down, you could follow the beautiful tradition of saving a piece of charred wood to start next years’ fire with (or even your Summer Solstice fire!)

-3 – Hold a fire releasing ceremony
+3. Hold a fire releasing Winter Solstice Ceremony

 Amp-up your connection to your solstice fire, by harnessing its transformational power.